 01 of 13

-12 New Takes On The Classic Farmhouse Table
+12 New Takes on the Classic Farmhouse Table

-There's few pieces in home decor with as lasting or as universal an appeal as the farmhouse table.
+There are few pieces in home decor with as lasting or as universal an appeal as the farmhouse table.
 The staple piece of the eponymous and increasingly ubiquitous farmhouse style, these massive unfinished tables made of fine or reclaimed wood are visually striking in any room you care to place them in.
 So it's not surprising that the farmhouse trend, and specifically the table, has found its way out of our dining rooms and into a number of other areas, bringing a bit of classic, rustic style to just about everywhere -- from restaurants to tech companies.
 But every now and again even rustic can use a reboot, which is why some of the top companies in home decor have been hard at work bringing new life and new style to our favorite classic tables.Continue to 2 of 13 below.

 02 of 13